-- 2. (1) This Act, the Convention and the Transit Agreement, except where expressly excluded under this Act, apply to- - (a) every aircraft, aerodrome, air navigation facility, aviation facility, designated 10 airport, operators, passengers or any person boarding an aircraft or entering an aerodrome, air navigation facility, aviation facility or designated airport and owners of aircraft; - (b) every person employed at or in connection with such aerodrome, air navigation facility, aviation facility or designated airport: - (c) all foreign registered aircraft and personnel of such aircraft operating in the Republic or over the territorial waters thereof; and - (d) all South African aircraft and personnel of such aircraft, whether within or outside the Republic. - (2) For the purpose of subsection (1) the personnel of an aircraft is regarded to include 20 the commander or any other person in charge of the aircraft, and all the other members of the crew of the aircraft. - (3) This Act, the Convention and the Transit Agreement do not apply to- - (a) an aircraft belonging to the South African National Defence Force and the South African Police Service; - (b) airports, heliports or helistops belonging to the South African National Defence Force and the South African Police Service; - (c) an aircraft or airports in use exclusively by the South African National Defence Force or South African Police Service, or to any person employed on or in connection with such aircraft or airports, irrespective of whether such person is so employed in a military or civil capacity: Provided that the Minister, after consultation with the Minister of Defence or the Minister of Safety and Security, as the case may be, may by notice in the Gazette apply any of the said provisions with or without modification to any such aircraft, aerodrome or person; and - (d) an aircraft used by customs services. - (4) Notwithstanding subsection (3), Part 1 of Chapter 11 and the Civil Aviation Regulations, 1997, apply to- - (a) an aircraft belonging to the South African National Defence Force; and - (b) an aircraft in use exclusively by the South African National Defence Force, where such aircraft are in flight through controlled airspace or in use at non-military aerodromes and heliports.
+- 2. (1) This Act, the Convention, the Transit Agreement and Protocol, except where expressly excluded under this Act, apply to- - (a) every aircraft, aerodrome, air navigation facility, aviation facility, designated airport, operators, passengers or any person boarding an aircraft or entering an aerodrome, air navigation facility, aviation facility or designated airport and registered owners of aircraft in the Republic; - (b) every person employed at or in connection with such aerodrome, air navigation facility, aviation facility or designated airport; - (c) all foreign registered aircraft and personnel of such aircraft operating in the 15 Republic or over the territorial waters thereof; and - (d) all South African aircraft and personnel of such aircraft, whether within or outside the Republic. - (2) For the purpose of subsection (1) the personnel of an aircraft is regarded to include the commander or any other person in charge of the aircraft, and all the other members 20 of the crew of the aircraft. - (3) This Act, the Convention and the Transit Agreement do not apply to- - (a) an aircraft belonging to the South African National Defence Force and the South African Police Service; - (b) airports, heliports or helistops belonging to the South African National 25 Defence Force and the South African Police Service; - (c) an aircraft or airports in use exclusively by the South African National Defence Force or South African Police Service, or to any person employed on or in connection with such aircraft or airports, irrespective of whether such person is so employed in a military or civil capacity: Provided that the Minister, after consultation with the Minister of Defence or the Minister of Safety and Security, as the case may be, may by notice in the Gazette apply any of the said provisions with or without modification to any such aircraft, aerodrome or person; and - (d) an aircraft used by customs services.

+- (4) Notwithstanding subsection (3), Part 1 of Chapter 11 and the Civil Aviation Regulations, 1997, apply to- - (a) an aircraft belonging to the South African National Defence Force and South African Police Service; and - (b) an aircraft in use exclusively by the South African National Defence Force 40 and South African Police Service, where such aircraft are in flight through controlled airspace or in use at non-military aerodromes and heliports.

-Power to carry out and apply Convention and Transit Agreement
+Power to carry out and apply Convention, Transit Agreement and Protocol

-- 3. (1) The Minister, in consultation with the Civil Aviation Authority, may- - (a) issue proclamations that are reasonable and necessary for carrying out the 45 Convention or the Transit Agreement and for giving effect thereto or to any of the provisions thereof; - (b) do all things necessary to ratify, or cause to be ratified on behalf of the Republic, any amendments of or additions to the Convention or the Transit Agreement which may be made; and - (c) by proclamation in the Gazette, declare that the amendments or additions so ratified must be observed and have the force and effect of law in the Republic. - (2) Copies of any amendments or additions ratified and proclaimed in terms of subsection (1)(b) must be tabled for inspection in Parliament within 14 days after the publication of the relative proclamation in the Gazette, if Parliament is in ordinary session or, if it is not in ordinary session, within 14 days after the commencement of its next ensuing ordinary session.
+3. (1) The Minister, in consultation with the Civil Aviation Authority, may-

+(a) do all things necessary to ratify, or cause to be ratified on behalf of the Republic, any amendments of or additions to the Convention, the Transit Agreement or Protocol which may be made; and

+- (b) by proclamation in the Gazette, declare that the amendments or additions so ratified must be observed and have the force and effect of law in the Republic. - (2) Copies of any amendments or additions ratified and proclaimed in terms of subsection (1)(b) must be tabled for inspection in Parliament within 14 days after the publication of the relative proclamation in the Gazette, if Parliament is in ordinary session or, if it is not in ordinary session, within 14 days after the commencement of its next ensuing ordinary session.